 Notes

-- You can add any powders such as matcha (for green white chocolate), maca powder or beetroot powder (for pink white chocolate).
+- For colored white chocolate: Add any powders such as matcha (for green white chocolate), or beetroot powder (for pink white chocolate).
 Use these powders sparingly and make sure you sift them to remove any lumps before mixing them into the melted chocolate.

-- You could also use a natural sweetener such as Erythritol or Steviol Glycosides.
-Bear in mind that unless the sweetener you use is powdered, you will have little 'sweetener' crystals in the finished product
+- Refined sugar-free: Use Erythritol or Steviol Glycosides.
+Bear in mind that unless the sweetener you use is powdered, you will have little 'sweetener' crystals in the finished product.

 Nutrition